• Skip to primary navigation

 Sweet Heat Shortcut Pickles and Onions

-Think “sweet and hot” bread and butter pickles.
-Start with a jar of store-bought dill
+These shortcut pickles and onions “sweet and barely hot” taste similar to bread and butter pickles.
+They start with a jar of store-bought dill pickles and end up tasting like homemade!

 pickles.